smonff/smonff.github.com/source/_posts/2013-12-22-getting-thing-done-for-developpers-working-in-low-bandswitch-areas.markdown

 Tor is free software network for enabling on-line anonymity.
 Tor directs Internet traffic through a free, worldwide, volunteer network consisting of more than four thousand relays to conceal a user's location or usage from anyone conducting network surveillance or traffic analysis.
 Using Tor makes it more difficult to trace Internet activity)
 {% endblockquote %}

-Now each time I got troubles for accessing a part of the web I try through Tor: when it was impossible, it solves the problem most of the time, and when it's too slow, it sometimes helps.
+Now each time I got troubles for accessing a part of the web I try through Tor: when it was impossible, it solves the problem most of the time, and when it's too slow, it (strangely) helps.
 I've never felt the need of using an onion relay network (or *proxy*) in France, but it is necessary here.

 #### Electricity and network disruptions
 It's not a daily thing, but for the first time in one week, we got a total district electricity failure that began in the morning and lasted until the afternoon.